DivyanshK12/FlaskBase/readme.md

 * python manage.py db init
 * python manage.py db migrate
 * python manage.py db upgrade

+* In the app/ folder create a static/ folder to house static files
+* Create images/ css/ and js/ subfolders

 # Important steps while deploying
 * In the migrations/ folder, put an empty .keep file in versions/ if initally there is no migration as the folder would then not be created